 It did slightly better in Personal Injury and Medical Payments with a “Better than Average” rating and a rating of “Substantially Better than Average” in Bodily Injury.

 These ratings may result in a lower insurance rate for drivers of the Volvo S60.

-Many insurance companies reward their customers with discounted policy rates when they drive a vehicle equipped with the latest safety features.
+Many insurance companies reward their customers with discounted insurance policy rates when they drive a vehicle equipped with the latest safety features.